appscode/blog/content/post/kubedb-v2024.8.21/index.md

 ## Elasticsearch

-In this release, API version for Elasticsearch has been upgraded to `v1`.
+In this release, APIVersion for Elasticsearch has been upgraded to `v1`.
 The new API version is [kubedb.com/v1](http://kubedb.com/v1).

 1. In `v1alpha2` API, resources for dedicated topology cluster resources have to be defined at `.spec.topology.<node-type>.resources`, NodeSelector labels have to be defined at `.spec.topology.<node-type>.nodeSelector` and Tolerations have to be defined at `.spec.topology.<node-type>.tolerations`.
 Now, in v1 API version, resources have to be defined in `.spec.topology.<node-type>.podTemplate.containers[].resources`.
 NodeSelector labels have to be defined at `.spec.topology.<node-type>.podTemplate.containers[].nodeSelector` and Tolerations have to be defined at `.spec.topology.<node-type>.podTemplate.containers[].tolerations`.